fede-vaccaro/TerrainEngine-OpenGL/README.md

-## Tessellation Shader in OpenGL 4 and procedural Terrain ##
+## Procedural Scene in OpenGL 4 ##
-*A little OpenGL application which renders a procedural terrain with the use of a Tessellation Shader*
+*A little OpenGL application which renders an (almost) procedural scene, featuring a terrain with distance adaptive LOD, water surface simulation and volumetric clouds. *

 **depandancies needed:**
 * GLFW